microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraExtensionProperty.md

 ## Description

-the Get-EntraExtensionProperty cmdlet gets a collection that contains the extension properties registered with Microsoft Entra ID through Microsoft Entra ID Connect.
+The Get-EntraExtensionProperty cmdlet gets a collection that contains the extension properties registered with Microsoft Entra ID through Microsoft Entra ID Connect.

 You can get extension properties that are synced with on-premises Microsoft Entra ID that aren't synced with on-premises Microsoft Entra ID or both types.